bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/InstallationPlanId_1$TLUfKkH5dRWTorjafyVb/Documentation.md

-Identifier of corresponding installation plans
+Identifier of the corresponding installation plans.